StackVista/helm-charts/stable/tenantprovisioning/README.md

 | tolerations | list | `[]` | Toleration labels for pod assignment. |

 ## Overview
-tenantprovisioning accepts an HTTP webhook from Hubspot, generates tenants manifests for o11y-tenants repository and push them to Git.
+tenantprovisioning accepts an SQS data, generates tenants manifests for o11y-tenants repository and push them to Git.